-If you’re planning to install the iOS 12 beta on your iPhone, iPad, or iPod touch you’ll want to spend some time preparing yourself, and your device, for the move.
+If you decide to install the iOS 12 beta on your iPhone, iPad, or iPod touch you’ll want to spend some time preparing yourself, and your device, for the move.
 A little prep work ahead of time can go a long way toward preventing frustrating issues during and after the installation.

-As expected, Apple’s confirmed its next major iOS update for its stable of mobile devices.
-The official version of iOS 12 won’t arrive until the fall alongside the company’s 2018 iPhones, but you can try iOS 12 and its changes long before Apple finalizes the software.
+Apple’s confirmed its next major iOS update for its stable of mobile devices.
+The official version of iOS 12 won’t arrive until the fall alongside the company’s 2018 iPhones and iPads, but you can try iOS 12 and its changes long before Apple finalizes the software.

 The iOS 12 beta is an extremely tempting download thanks to a solid feature set which includes upgraded Notifications, changes to Do Not Disturb and various performance improvements.

-While some of you might want to wait for the third iOS 12 beta to fix initial problems or the final public release this fall, some of you might want to try the new features right now.
+While some of you might want to wait for the fourth iOS 12 beta to fix bugs and performance problems or the final public release this fall, some of you might want to try the new features right now.